gpdowney/lightweightLSAT/docs/how-to-study/pitfalls.md

 Some studiers react to this difficulty by abandoning any hope of developing a system.
 Let's call them *Cowboys* because they rely on guts and intuition.
 Cowboys inefficiently reinvent the wheel every time.
 Cowboys have no system.

-[Read more about Cowboys and checklists.][2]

 Other studiers react by doubling-down.
 Let's call them *knights*.
 Knights have an overly complex system.

 Knights hope to protect themselves from the whims of the LSAT by accumulating more and more knowledge about the test.
 They study endlessly, reading all the books, but never testing whether that knowledge actually helps them on a real question.
 As this knowledge accumulates, it weighs the Knight down like a heavy suit of armor.

-[Read more about Knights, specifically in the Games context.][3]

 Strong test takers find a balance between these two extremes to make a useful system.

 A useful system channels your good intuitions and corrects your bad intuitions.

-Here are four suggestions to find the balance:
+Here are five suggestions to find the balance:

 - Memorize knowledge, but practice skills.
 For example, memorize the common fact words.
 And then practice spotting them in the wild.
-- Make a [flash card][7] for everything that feels obvious so that it stays obvious.
+- Make a [flashcard] for everything that feels obvious so that it stays obvious.
+- Follow a [checklist] to practice skills consistently and build strong habits for test day.
 - Keep it simple.
 If you can't simplify what you learned, then perhaps you haven't fully understood it.
 It's also easier to memorize simpler ideas.
-- Test your knowledge against the test.
-Revise or discard any knowledge that does not help you on real LSAT questions.
+- Test your knowledge and skills against the test.
+Revise or discard anything that does not help you.

 ## Pitfall #4: Fearing the Timer {#time-fear}